michaelmeng998/htn-2020-backend/readme.md

-# Hack the North 2020 Backend Boilerplate
+# Hack the North 2020 Backend

 :rice_cracker::rice_cracker::rice_cracker::rice_cracker::rice_cracker::rice_cracker::rice_cracker::rice_cracker::rice_cracker:

-(This boilerplate contains a sqlite + Flask install.
+(This repo contains a sqlite + Flask install.
 The current directory is mounted as a volume under `/home/api` so that you do not have to rebuild the image every time.
 Building and running the image will start the Flask server on port 5000.)

 #Documenting Design Decisions